mayurva/docker-entrypoint/README.md

-# docker-init
+# docker-entrypoint

-docker-init is a simple script that sets up a Unix user inside a docker container environment with specified user name, id, and login shell.
+docker-entrypoint is a simple script that sets up a Unix user inside a docker container environment with specified user name, id, and login shell.

 You can override the docker entrypoint in `docker run` command with this script and have the container run the given command as your user id